guotong1988/guotong1988.github.io/research/_posts/2021-01-01-pretrain-bert.md

 #### TextCNN-BERT

 The intuition we try this architecture is that we think convolution layer can extract features that is different from self-attention layer.
 We learn the model architecture from TextCNN \cite{ref13}.
 We use TextCNN to extract feature from sequence input.
 Then the output of TextCNN concat the sequence input for the self-attention layer.
-In detail, we use a convolution kernel $R^{1 \times N}$ which in channel is $1$ and out channel is $N$ to output a tensor $R^{L \times N}$.
-Then we concat it to the embedding layer to get a tensor $R^{2L \times N}$ for the next self-attention-layer.
+In detail, we use a convolution kernel $R^{1 × N}$ which in channel is $1$ and out channel is $N$ to output a tensor $R^{L × N}$.
+Then we concat it to the embedding layer to get a tensor $R^{2L × N}$ for the next self-attention-layer.

 #### Ngram-BERT

 The intuition we try this architecture is that we think the N-gram info can be the supplement for the one-token-level sequence.
 We add the N-gram info for the Origin BERT.
-In detail, we concat 2-gram of token embeddings to get a tensor which shape is $R^{L \times 2N}$.
-Then we use a matrix $R^{2N \times N}$ to transform it to a tensor $R^{L \times N}$ .
-Then we concat $R^{L \times N}$ to the embedding layer for the next self-attention layer.
+In detail, we concat 2-gram of token embeddings to get a tensor which shape is $R^{L × 2N}$.
+Then we use a matrix $R^{2N × N}$ to transform it to a tensor $R^{L × N}$ .
+Then we concat $R^{L × N}$ to the embedding layer for the next self-attention layer.

 #### Dense-BERT